xpress-embedo/ESP32/README.md

 * 2 Digital to Analog Converters
 * 2 I2S Interfaces
 * 10 Capacitive Sensing GPIO's
-The Analog to Digital Converter pins and Digital to Analog Converter pins are fixed, but other interfaces like UART, I2C, SPI, PWM etc pins, can be configured using internal multiplexer.
+The Analog to Digital Converter pins and Digital to Analog Converter pins are fixed, but other interfaces like UART, I2C, SPI, PWM, etc pins, can be configured using an internal multiplexer.
 The absolute maximum current drawn per GPIO is 40mA according to the “Recommended Operating Conditions” section in the ESP32 datasheet.
 The ESP32 also features a built-in hall effect sensor that detects changes in the magnetic field in its surroundings.

 #### Input Only Pins
-The GPIO's 34 to 39 are GPI's i.e. these pins are input only pins, and these pins don't have internal pull-up or pull-down resistors.
+The GPIO's 34 to 39 are GPI's i.e. these pins are input-only, and these pins don't have internal pull-up or pull-down resistors.
 These pins can't be used for outputs.

 #### Capacitive Touch GPIOs
 The ESP32 has 10 internal capacitive touch sensors.
 These can sense variations in anything that holds an electrical charge, like the human skin.
 So they can detect variations induced when touching the GPIOs with a finger.
 These pins can be easily integrated into capacitive pads, and replace mechanical buttons.
 The capacitive touch pins can also be used to wake up the ESP32 from sleep/deep sleep.